folke/lazy.nvim/README.md

     wrap = true, -- wrap the lines in the ui
     -- The border to use for the UI window.
 Accepts same border values as |nvim_open_win()|. border = "none",
-    icons = {
+    title = nil, ---@type string only works when border is not "none" title_pos = "center", ---@type "center" | "left" | "right" icons = {
       cmd = " ",
       config = "",